VR-FuseNet: A Fusion of Heterogeneous Fundus Data and Explainable Deep Network for Diabetic Retinopathy Classification: Review of the Literature

 \section{Review of the Literature}

 The automation of DR detection has emerged as a critical area of research due to the rising global prevalence of diabetes and the urgent need for early diagnosis to prevent vision loss.
 In response, numerous studies have explored a wide range of computational techniques—including traditional machine learning, deep learning, and advanced image analysis—to enhance diagnostic accuracy and clinical applicability.
 These efforts have involved diverse strategies such as innovative data preprocessing, sophisticated model architectures, and the integration of interpretability frameworks.
-This section presents an overview of the current state-of-the-art, highlighting key methodologies, findings, and innovations from recent research in the field.

 Saxena et al. \cite{saxena2020improved} used InceptionV3 and InceptionResNetV2 on EyePACS and Messidor datasets and got AUC values ranging from 0.92 to 0.958.
 Deep convolutional networks are powerful for DR presence detection.
 But their model was only for binary classification and not for severity levels of DR—a limitation same as Yi et al. \cite{yi2024midc} who used transfer learning CNNs and improved performance by dataset cleaning and got accuracy from 71.18\% to 85.13\%.
 But their model was also only for presence/absence classification and not for clinical granularity.
 Mukherjee et al. \cite{mukherjee2023comparing} targeted this gap by integrating ROI extraction, Z-score normalization and EfficientNet B1 to do severity grading.
 Their system got impressive results with AUC values of 0.98 for referable DR screening and DR severity grading.
 But their interpretability framework was limited as they only used Grad-CAM without benchmarking it against other explanation methods.
 Xu et al. \cite{xu2024computer} proposed RT2Net with robust preprocessing techniques like CLAHE and background removal and got 85.4\%–88.2\% accuracy on EyePACS and APTOS.
 But their fusion of multi-view features increased computational complexity and made class imbalance more challenging.
 Tariq et al. \cite{tariq2022transfer} highlighted the importance of choosing the right classifier by comparing SVM and DenseNet121 and got a huge jump in accuracy from 52.57\% to 93\%.
 But absence of oversampling details limited replication and reliability.